 When my children were small, every year we got out our Christmas book collection and the same time as the Christmas decorations and that was nearly as exciting as decorating the tree.
-While they still enjoy some of their old favourites (Father Christmas Needs a Wee in particular!) at 8 and 10 I realised we need some longer Christmas books to bring back the magic of festive story time.
+While they still enjoy some of their old favourites (Father Christmas Needs a Wee in particular!) at 8 and 10 I realised we need some longer Christmas books to bring back the magic of festive story time on Christmas Eve.
 Below are the results of my search for Christmas chapter books for older children.

 The Christmasaurus by Tom Fletcher

 The Christmasaurus* is a really magical story about a boy called William who loves both dinosaurs and Christmas.
 He’s having a bit of a hard time in life but he and Father Christmas manage to help each other and solve their problems.
 It isn’t a short book but great to read to children over about 6 or for older ones to read themselves.

 The Christmasauras and the Winter Witch by Tom Fetcher

 The Christmasauras and the Winter Witch* Is the follow up to a the Christmasauras and carries on the magic with a new adventure for William.